Liuy12/Liuy12.github.io/_posts/2015-08-09-Shiny recap.markdown

 include()
 ~~~

+- Shiny dashboard
+A shiny flavor implementation of [AdminLTE](https://almsaeedstudio.com/)

-Details can be from as the shiny reference website <http://shiny.rstudio.com/reference/shiny/latest/>
+Details can be found from the shiny reference [website](http://shiny.rstudio.com/reference/shiny/latest/)